Skip to content

 const abortControllerRef = useRef(null)

-// 🆕 SLIDING WINDOW ADDITION: Window size control
+// πŸ†• SLIDING WINDOW: Window size control

 const [windowSize, setWindowSize] = useState(10)

-// Function to build conversation history (unchanged from simple memory)
+// MEMORY: Function to build conversation history

 const buildConversationHistory = (messages) => {